-- 1. Apply for Admission to MSU-Northern following the guidelines of the appropriate admissions category. - 2.
-Duration of the WUE tuition rate is until completion of 180 credits. - 3.
-Recipients of a WUE tuition rate must maintain good academic standing and be enrolled full-time during both fall and spring semesters at MSU-Northern. - 4.
+- 1. To be eligible for a WUE tuition rate, applicants must be admitted to Montana State University-Northern and be a resident of a participating WUE state. - 2.
+Submit both a WUE application and a state photo ID. - 3.
+Duration of the WUE tuition rate is until completion of 180 credits. - Recipients of a WUE tuition rate must maintain good academic standing and be enrolled full-time during both fall and spring semesters at MSU-Northern. - 5.
 Time as a WUE tuition rate recipient cannot be used toward fulfilling Montana residency requirements.